MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/04a-speech.md

 1. Verify that the app status changes to **Processing…**.
 The app will process the spoken input.

-    >**Tip**: The processing speed may be so fast that you do not actually see the status before it changes back to *Speaking*.
+    The processing speed may be so fast that you do not actually see the status before it changes back to *Speaking*.

 1. When the status changes to **Speaking…**, the app uses text-to-speech to vocalize the response from the model.
 To see the original prompt and the response as text, select the **cc** button on the bottom of the chat screen.

-    >**Tip**: The follow-on prompt is submitted just by speaking.
-You can even interrupt the agent to keep the interaction focused on what you need done.
-You can also use the **Stop generation** button in the chat pane to stop long-running responses.
-The button will end the conversation.
-You will need to start a new conversation to continue using the agent.

 1. To continue the conversation, just ask another question, such as `"How does speech synthesis work?"`, and review the response.
 1. When you have finished chatting with the agent, use the **X** icon to end the session.
 A transcript of the conversation will be displayed.